Keys to California Medical Practice Succession Planning

-Business owners who regularly read this column and other business resources know that succession planning is a critical component of business ownership.
-For many physicians, it’s one of the most important decisions they will face, determining precisely how and when to retire from their medical practice.
+Business owners in California who regularly read this column and other business resources are aware that succession planning is a crucial component of business ownership.
+For many physicians, it’s one of the most important decisions they will face.
+It involves determining precisely how and when to retire from their medical practice.

 However, physicians often make the mistake of thinking they can wait and sell their medical practice immediately upon retirement, especially if they don’t enlist the help of a qualified and experienced business consultant.